sangsik-seok/squash-merge/README.md

 # squash-merge

-my branch : only master
+my branch : only master and local exp